ChristineKitchens/Pewlett_Hackard_Analysis/README.md

     GROUP BY d.dept_name, me.title
     ORDER BY d.dept_name, COUNT(me.title) DESC;
     ```
   - Further, while the requested deliverables separately analyzed the number of employees retiring and the number eligible employees for the mentorship program, it's critical to compare these two numbers directly.
-Given the magnitude of employees reaching retirement age, it needs to be determined if the number of eligible mentors is high enough to manage the training of new hires.
+Given the disparity between the magnitude of employees reaching retirement age versus eligible mentors, directly comparing the groups across a departmental and title level will help identify where shortfalls are greatest.
     ```
     -- Merge mentorship_department table with unique_titles table
     -- of retiring employees to match up the number of potential mentors